Drifter-Supremo/gorlea-todo-list/memory-bank/techContext.md

 - Local development with `pnpm run dev`.
 - Firebase emulators for local testing of Firestore and Functions.
 - Deployment via Vercel for production hosting.
+- Task cards: only title and due date shown on mobile, delete icon hidden for cleaner look.
+- Details modal for editing and viewing full info; long-press on mobile shows only delete.
+- All UI labels use "Details" instead of "Description."

 ## Technical Constraints